wp-plugins/quiz-master-next/readme.txt

 Contributors: fpcorso
 Tags: quiz, test, score, survey
 Requires at least: 3.0.1
-Tested up to: 3.7.1
+Tested up to: 3.8
-Stable tag: 0.8.4
+Stable tag: 0.8.5
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Use this plugin to add multiple quizzes, tests, or surveys to your website.

 == Description ==

-Use this plugin to add multiple quizzes or tests to your website.
+Use this plugin to add multiple quizzes, tests, and surveys to your website.
 This plugin allows for unlimited quizzes each with unlimited amount of questions.
 The plugin allows you to create the quiz, add it to any page using a customized shortcode, allows the user to take the quiz, and then saves the results.

 Features include: